Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-According to its Form ADV, Equitable Advisors has multiple disclosures in its recent past.
-These include events like failing to adequately supervise an advisor who violated federal securities law, and failing to comply with certain statutory requirements regarding life insurance practices.
+According to its Form ADV, Equitable Advisors has multiple disclosures in the recent past.
+These include events like failing to adequately supervise an advisor who violated federal securities law and failing to comply with certain statutory requirements regarding life insurance practices.

 Certain members of Equitable Advisors' staff are licensed to sell insurance products, such as variable annuities.
 The sale of these insurance products may generate commissions for the advisors who sell them, and these commissions can cause a potential conflict of interest.